Who needs category theory?: Coherent witness manipulation

-In the case of topological quantum computing, the structures are more sophisticated --- involving e.g.\ tuples of Hilbert spaces, duality, ribbon structures --- but this is not important for the purposes of this note.
-A more relevant peculiarity of topological quantum computing is that the standard isomorphisms from $A\ast B$ to $B\ast A$ and from $B\ast A$ to $A\ast B$ are not necessarily inverse to each other.
+It is convenient to think of an isomorphism $\xi: A\to B$ as a \emph{witness} that $A,B$ are isomorphic.
+Accordingly, the standard isomorphisms above are \emph{standard witnesses}.

+There are numerous requirements that we have to impose on the standard isomorphisms.
+In particular, it is required that $\gamma^{+}_{A,B} = (\gamma^{+}_{B,A})\1$.
+This property is called \emph{symmetry}.
+Thus the additive structure of $\A$ is symmetric.

+A relevant peculiarity of topological quantum computing is that the multiplicative structure is not symmetric.
+It is not required that $\gamma^{\ast}_{A,B}$ coincides with $(\gamma^{\ast}_{B,A})\1$.
 It is convenient to think about this topologically: as $A\ast B$ is transformed into $B\ast A$, it matters whether $A$ passes in front of or behind $B$.
-The two isomorphisms, known as braiding isomorphisms, are in general different.
+The isomorphisms $\gamma^{\ast}_{A,B}$ are $(\gamma^{\ast}_{B,A})\1$, known as braiding isomorphisms, are in general different.
+The multiplicative structure of $\A$ is \emph{braided}.

-So far, we are within the realm of universal algebra.
-But here is a new aspect.
-For computational purposes, it is not enough for us to know that there are two braiding isomorphisms from $A\ast B$ to $B\ast A$ or that there is an associativity isomorphism from $(A\ast B)\ast C$ to $A\ast(B\ast C)$.
+The most important aspect is related to computing.
+It is not enough for us to know that there are two braiding isomorphisms from $A\ast B$ to $B\ast A$ or that there is an associativity isomorphism from $(A\ast B)\ast C$ to $A\ast(B\ast C)$.
 We need these isomorphisms, in matrix form with respect to the fixed bases, for computational purposes.
-These isomorphisms satisfy the appropriate coherence laws identified by Saunders Mac Lane \cite{Maclane}.

-It is convenient to think of an isomorphism $\xi: A\to B$ as a \emph{witness} that $A,B$ are isomorphic.
-Multiplication interacts with addition via the distributivity laws.
-As a result, the necessity of dealing with computationally suitable witnesses for the commutativity and associativity laws of multiplication forces us to also deal with such witnesses for the commutativity and associativity laws of addition and for the distributivity laws.
-The witnesses for the commutativity and associativity of addition satisfy Mac Lane's coherence laws.
-The coherence laws for distributivity\footnotemark\ have been identified by Miguel Laplaza \cite{Laplaza1,Laplaza2} who was a postdoc of Mac Lane.